Reactive Arthritis (Reiter's Syndrome)

 X-rays.
 This test uses a small amount of radiation to create images of tissues, bones, and organs.
 X-rays are used to look for swelling or damage to the joint.
 This can check for signs of spondylitis or sacroiliitis.

 Gene testing.
 A test may be done to check for HLA-B27.
+This gene is seen more often in people with reactive arthritis.
+But not everyone who has this gene will get reactive arthritis.

 You may also have testing to rule out other forms of arthritis.